futuretap/InAppSettingsKit/README.md

 [![Sponsor](https://img.shields.io/badge/Sponsor-ff40a0)](https://github.com/sponsors/futuretap)
 [![Twitter](https://img.shields.io/twitter/follow/ortwingentz.svg?style=social&label=Follow)](https://twitter.com/ortwingentz)

-InAppSettingsKit (IASK) is an open source framework to easily add in-app settings to your iPhone apps.
+InAppSettingsKit (IASK) is an open source framework to easily add in-app settings to your iOS or Catalyst apps.
 Normally iOS apps use the `Settings.bundle` resource to add app-specific settings in the Settings app.
 InAppSettingsKit takes advantage of the same bundle and allows you to present the same settings screen within your app.
 So the user has the choice where to change the settings.

 IASK not only replicates the feature set of system settings but supports a large number of additional elements and configuration options.